 R COVID 19

-Authors must indicate if they are willing to give an oral presentation if their abstract is chosen.
+Authors have indicated if they are willing to give an oral presentation if their abstract is chosen.

 The final decision about the type of presentation will be made by the Scientific Committee.